 Prepare the exit process.

-Get all of the information that the organization requires from departing employees in order to continue a long-term relationship.
+Get all the information the organisation requires from departing employees to continue a long-term relationship.
 Contact information, expertise, and what the staff might wish to help with in the future are all included.

-For all ex-employees, the organization should keep a database with the main data.
+The organisation should keep a database with the main data for all ex-employees.
 Like personal e-mail, phone number, LinkedIn, Twitter, blog URL, and similar information.

 Connect current employees and alumni

 Once the corporate alumni network is active, the value won’t flow automatically.
-Busy alumni may not remember to send in information without some kind of reminder.
+Busy alumni may not remember to send in information without a reminder.
 Current employees might not think to reach out to alumni for insights and help with solving problems.
 Senior managers should set up formal programs and processes for tapping alumni intelligence before the need for their contribution arises.

 Make it easy and obvious for current employees to tap the alumni network for network intelligence.
 Companies should also seek to involve alumni in celebrating their big wins.